beastsaber/bsaber/src/collections/posts/custom-songs.md

 2. Extract the zip file as a folder.
 It should already be titled with the songs "key" or the unique identifier for the map, and the song name and mapper(s) in parenthesis

-> Note that in the BeatSaver URL, you'll see beatsaver.com/maps/**KEY** - So you can always come back to the map page if you need to
+> 🗒️ NOTE that in the BeatSaver URL, you'll see beatsaver.com/maps/**KEY** - So you can always come back to the map page if you need to

   - You can either extract in place and then cut/paste the folder into your CustomLevels folder